-Offering a range of online, multimedia and graphic design services, the Digital and Online team works across all service areas to inform, educate and engage our community and employees using a range of digital channels.
-This includes providing advice on best practice, support for Council's websites, social media management, Electronic Direct Mail (EDM) development and strategy, graphic design, video production and photography.
+Offering a range of online, multimedia and graphic design services, the Digital and Online team works across all service areas to inform, educate and engage our community and employees.

+This includes providing advice on best practice, the support for Council's websites, social media management, Electronic Direct Mail (EDM) development and strategy, graphic design, video production and photography.